Home

 Naandi

 Few Brahmins are honoured with gifts and sweets and their blessings are sought for Tamil wedding.
-They are honoured with the belief that they represent the souls of the ancestors of the two families.
+In Indian marriages, they are honoured with the belief that they represent the souls of the ancestors of the two families.

 Nischayadhartham or Jaana vasam